nilportugues/php-uuid/README.md

 ## Installation

-The recommended way to install the SQL Schema Builder is through [Composer](http://getcomposer.org).
+The recommended way to install the Uuid Generator is through [Composer](http://getcomposer.org).
 Run the following command to install it:

 ```sh
 php composer.phar require nilportugues/uuid